Skip to main content

-Are you a junior lawyer from a BIPOC or marginalized background with a passion for the arts?
+Are you a junior lawyer with a passion for the arts?
 Have you wanted to practice entertainment law but didn’t know where to start?
-Artists’ Legal Advice Services (ALAS) is excited to announce a new mentorship and training program designed to support and empower emerging legal professionals.
+This year-long mentorship and training program helps you build confidence in entertainment law (even with minimal or no prior experience) while expanding your network across the arts and legal communities.

-- Small Group Learning: Engage and learn from leading practitioners in entertainment law, covering diverse areas such as music, film/TV, trademarks, video games, and more.
+• Small Group Learning: Learn from leading entertainment law practitioners across areas such as music, film/TV, trademarks, video games, and more.

-- 1-on-1 Mentorship: Receive tailored career guidance from a dedicated mentor aligned with your professional goals.
+• 1-on-1 Mentorship: Receive tailored career guidance from dedicated mentors aligned with your professional goals.

 This program is designed to foster professional growth, build community and connections among lawyers and the arts community, and provide meaningful experiences that bridge the gap between passion and practice in entertainment law.
 There is no cost to apply or participate in the program, and remuneration will not be provided for participation.